Mother and daughter have plane cabin all to themselves on international flight

 The pair got a tour of the plane – though still weren’t allowed in first class, despite the abundance of seats.

 “It was so much fun.
-We were chatting with the flight attendants and filming funny videos with them,” she told Stuff.
+We were chatting with the flight attendants and filming funny videos with them.”

 Many of the hundreds of comments on the video are people wishing they could fly without the crowds.